 - Displaying the Action Inspector

 - Using the Flip Action Inspector

 - Using the Telestream Media Framework Action Inspectors

 - Using the Filename Pattern Editor

 - Binding Settings to a Variable

-- Binding Settings to a Variable

-Note: Detailed, context-specific help (as shown above) is available on each inspector panel: Click the icon to display its man page.
-Click the icon to display this topic (the one you're currently reading) in the Vantage User Guide.
+Note: Detailed, context-specific help (as shown above) is available on each inspector panel: Click the Micon to display its man page.
+Click the licon to display this topic (the one you're currently reading) in the Vantage User Guide.
 Once in the guide, you can also search for other topics.
 You can also hover over any control for a tooltip.